nukosuke/hubot-annict/README.md

 Annict integration script for hubot

 # Install
+In your hubot root directory,
 ```sh
 $ npm install hubot-annict --save
 # or if you use Yarn for package managing
 $ yarn add hubot-annict
 ```
+and add `hubot-annict` to `external-scripts.json`.
+That's all :tada:

 # Commands